All Episodes

 Yeah, the lack of curiosity does appear to be troubling.

-We will speak to former Epstein attorney and former Donald Trump attorney, David Showen at the top of the four o'clock hour about this.
+We will speak to former Epstein attorney and former Donald Trump attorney David Schoen at the top of the four o'clock hour about this.

 We've got a lot more questions.

-We'll hear reaction from the White House, uh, but we've got a lot more to cover.
+We'll hear reaction from the White House, but we've got a lot more to cover.

 It's a massive weekend.

-You heard we will we're grateful to talk to you, uh spokesperson from the Coast Guard to get an update on the recovery efforts in Texas.
+You heard we're grateful to talk to you, a spokesperson from the Coast Guard to get an update on the recovery efforts in Texas.

-We're gonna talk to Wisconsin Senator Ron Johnson to find out what all went on in the negotiations that led to the passage of the Big Beautiful Bill.
+We're going to talk to Wisconsin Senator Ron Johnson to find out what all went on in the negotiations that led to the passage of the Big Beautiful Bill.

 And we'll also hear coming up next from somebody who tries to conflate the two.